miztiik/serverless-api-authorizer/README.md

 Authentication and Authorization are tough problem almost.
 Doing it right is not easy.
 You need to balance usability and security.
 When you are building serverless application, like an API, you would want your APIs to be accessible by authorized users.

 Let us try and understand this with an example.
-Our startup `Miztiik Corp` is a content publisher.
+Our start-up `Miztiik Corp` is a content publisher.
 Their platform leverage's serverless components like AWS Lambda & published their endpoints using AWS API Gateway.
 They want to authorize all access to their APIs serving premium content.
 They have adopted `OAuth` for the authorization as that gives them the flexibility to integrate with multiple identity providers.
 The authorization is handled AWS Cognito using OAuth.

-The appropriate authorization flow for `Machine-To-Machine` or `API-To-API` communication is called `client credentials` and the process is fairly straightforward,
+The appropriate authorization flow for `Machine-To-Machine` or `API-To-API` communication is called _OAuth2 Client Credentials_, there is no user, or identity associated with the access request.
+The calling service obtains an access token, and the target service asserts that token to be valid before granting access to the protected data.
+The process is fairly straightforward,

-1. The machine (i.e. script/Lambda/Requestor) authenticates itself against a Cognito Endpoint with a list of desired scopes
+1. The machine (i.e. script/Lambda/Requester) authenticates itself against a Cognito Endpoint with a list of desired scopes
 1. Cognito verifies the credentials and checks if the machine is allowed to get these scopes
 1. If the credentials are valid and the scopes can be granted, Cognito returns an Access Token to the machine
 1. The machine can use that Access Token to Authenticate itself against the API-Gateway or an Application Load Balancer